 The Antilles are called Antilia ITL and retain their Taíno names (since Europeans are weaker ITL): Alliagana (Montserrat), Aloi (St. Eustatius), Alubera (Tobago), Caloucaera (Guadeloupe), Camaogne (Grenada), Carriacou, Hairoun (St. Vincent), Ichiruganeym (Barbados), Iwanalao (St. Lucia), Jouanacaera (Martinique), Kairi (Trinidad), Lucayan (the Bahamas), Lyamwiga (St. Kitts), Mallihana (Anguilla), Oualiche (St. Martin), Oualie (Nevis), Ouanalao (St. Bartholomew), Ouatoukoubouli (Dominica), Touloukaéra (Marie-Galante), Wadadli (Antigua), Wayamoni (Barbuda), and Xaymaca.
 There's Brytish Honduras and the Coast of Mosquitoes on the mainland--these are culturally part of the Caribbean rather than Central America, as in IRL.

-Veneçuela* is a colony of Catalonia, which has a protectorate over the Aboriginal kingdoms of Bacatá* to the southwest and Roraima (or Orinoquia*) to the south: these kingdoms also play the Hollanders, Brytish, and Castilians off against one another.
+Veneçuela* is a colony of Catalonia, which has a protectorate over the Aboriginal kingdoms of Bacatá* and Popaian* to the southwest and Roraima (or Orinoquia*) to the south: these kingdoms also play the Hollanders, Brytish, and Castilians off against one another.

 The Empire of Brasil is sometimes called High Brasil, in contrast with Hollands Guiana* (with its particularly nauseating loup-garou) and formerly-Hollands northern Brazil.
 Cities: Belo Horizonte, Curitiba, Fortaleza, Holy Savior, João Pessoa, New Bethlehem, Pôrto Alegre, Recife, Rio de Janeiro, St. Paul, Santos.
 Brasilian and Antilian slaves were probably as brutalized as in IRL, and New Danish ones treated more like in IRL Spanish America (FWIW), with a non-binary racial system.
 I made Peru an always-independent--though Christian--empire that managed to avoid being overthrown by poxy Italians: Inca (or whatever) society is as fascinating to these Iberians as OTL's.
 It's wildly rich from selling silver to China, Castile, and Germany, with even Brytain and France synchronizing their currency to the real/Thaler, giving us a worldwide silver Dollar.
 Cities: Ariqipa, Chiklayu, Kallaw, Kitu, Putuqsi, Qusqu, Tiwanaku, Wankawillka, Wankayuq, Wayakil (provinces from here).
 Chiquitos* and Paraguay* are Reductions under this Church's direct rule, so they're big, whip-happy maté plantations.
 La Plata* is settled by Castilians, Brytish, and Italians, as in OTL (cities: Bahía Blanca, Buenos Aires, Córdoba, Corrientes, Holy Faith, La Plata, Mendoza, Rosario, St. John, St. James of the Estuary, Tucumán).
 Terra do Fogo, or Magallanica is an island at the southern tip of Patagonia.